vineet10790/vineet10790/README.md

 - 👯 I’m looking to collaborate on anything that is exciting and challenging.
 - 🤔 I’m looking for help with understanding the hidden gems and creativity in ML algorithms.
 - 📫 How to reach me: vineetmohapatra@gmail.com
-- ⚡ Fun fact: If you are driving a car at a high speed for a considerable amount of time then you have actually time travelled.
+- ⚡ Fun fact: If you have driven a car at a high speed for a considerable amount of time then you have actually time travelled.